Travel insurance FAQs - all your questions answered

 Here’s something else to know about travel insurance - if you need to make a claim when you return from holiday you’ll have to pay an excess.

 For instance, say a petty thief ran away with your handbag and you filed a $500 claim.
-If your claim went through and the excess was $100, your insurer would give you a $400 reimbursement for your loss.
+If your claim went through and the excess was $100, your insurance provider would give you a $400 reimbursement for your loss.

-The reason that insurers charge excess is to prevent customers from making small travel insurance claims and also acts as a way to give consumers some financial responsibility for any loss incurred overseas.
+The reason that providers charge excess is to prevent customers from making small travel insurance claims and also acts as a way to give consumers some financial responsibility for any loss incurred overseas.

-Tidbit: Often insurers will lower the excess that you’ll have to pay in the case of a claim, if you pay a higher premium upfront.
+Tidbit: Often insurance companies will lower the excess that you’ll have to pay in the case of a claim, if you pay a higher premium upfront.

-There’s a range of out of pocket expenses your travel insurer can reimburse you for, depending on your level of cover.
+There’s a range of out of pocket expenses your travel insurance provider can reimburse you for, depending on your level of cover.
 We’ve listed the most common types below...

-Overseas medical expenses: Your Medicare card or Aussie private health insurance can’t cover your medical bills if you wind up in hospital overseas, but your travel insurer can.
+Overseas medical expenses: Your Medicare card or Aussie private health insurance can’t cover your medical bills if you wind up in hospital overseas, but your travel insurance provider can.
 That’s provided you’ve disclosed any pre-existing medical conditions, and you have an adequate level of cover included in your policy.

 Flight cancellations and delays: There’s nothing more frustrating than your time in a city getting cut short by flight delays or train cancellations.
 The good news is, that your travel insurance can soften the financial blow to your change of plans.
 Just keep all relevant documents to prove it (and choose an adequate policy to back you up).